Abstraction-Refinement Based Optimal Control with Regular Objectives: Optimal Control of Piecewise Linear Systems

-\begin{remark} Although the property $\Pi$ is over finite sequences, it could potentially contain sequences of unbounded length.
+\begin{remark} Although the property $\Pi$ is over finite sequences, it could potentially contain finite sequences of unbounded lengths (i.e. no fixed upper bound on the sequence length).
 Hence, the Problem \ref{prob:opt} is not the same as a classical finite horizon problem, because the optimal control sequence length is not fixed a priori. \end{remark}